 About Ghost Ranch Steamboat

-Ghost Ranch is a one of a kind venue that offers guests a “look in to the past” with its “old west” style saloon.
-At Ghost Ranch, we strive to deliver exciting evening entertainment to locals and visitors alike by welcoming high quality live music and merriment.
-Ghost Ranch’s old world saloon makes for a great venue for those looking to host an event with a touch of rustic charm.
+Ghost Ranch is a one of a kind venue that offers guests a “look in to the past” with its “old west” style.
+Ghost Ranch’s old world atmosphere makes for a great venue for those looking to host an event with a touch of rustic charm.
 From weddings, to birthday parties, to anniversary celebrations, Ghost Ranch is equipped to help you plan an event that will provide you and your guests with memories that will last for years to come.

 The centerpiece of Ghost Ranch is the hand-carved back bar built in 1893 by Brunswick Balke Collender Company.
 Based out of Cincinnati, Ohio, Brunswick Balke Collender Company built three back bars of this large design in 1893.
 The bars are 24 feet in length and 12.5 feet tall and while similar in design, each bar features its own intricate carvings and shapes.
 Despite historic rumors that one of the three bars was destroyed in a fire, all three bars are still in existence today.
 The first bar is located at the Alpha Café in Wapakoneta, Ohio and is made of white oak.
 The second bar resides in Arizona and is made of fir, and the third and final back bar is made of mahogany.

 The Ghost Ranch back bar is the mahogany bar that was originally thought to have been destroyed in the fire.
 This was the showcase back bar built by Brunswick Balke Collender Company in 1893 and was exhibited at the Chicago World’s Fair to demonstrate the type of product that Brunswick Balke Collender Company was creating for bars, saloons, and bordellos during that time in America’s history.